Scalar Weyl anomalies and the dynamics of the gravitational field

-The main aim of the computation of the conformal anomaly in the different examples that we have studied was precisely to point out the differences that arise due to the background or dynamical character of gravity.
-In this respect, given the fact that the quadratic example is computed for constant curvature spaces, we restrict the results of all the cases we have studied to this subset of background spacetimes, in order for their comparison to be meaningful.
+The main aim of the computation of the conformal anomaly in the different examples that we have studied was precisely to point out the differences that arise due to the classical background or dynamical character of gravity.

-Table \ref{table} summarizes the different lagrangians that we have considererd, together with the corresponding global or local character of the Weyl symmetry.
-The last column shows the result of the computation of the conformal anomaly in the case of constant curvature backgrounds (CCS), characterized by the curvature $\l$.

 The key point is that not only the numerical factors change depending on the dynamical or non-dynamical character of the gravitational field, but also the sign of the anomaly.
 It is remarkable, for instance, that when dynamical gravity is considered in the non-minimal coupling of the scalar field to gravity, the anomaly vanishes for constant curvature spacetimes, whereas it yields a non-zero contribution when it is considered as a non-dynamical background.